anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter04.md

 2. Six (6) physical servers, serving as either compute or controllers
 3. A configured network topology allowing for: Out-of-Band Management, Admin, Public, Private, and Storage Networks

 The Jump Host / Test Host system will be utilized to install and manage the operation of the *Pod*.
-For example, the system can be used to host the installer software used to deploy and configure OpenStack on the other bare-metal servers.
+For example, the system can be used to host the installer software used to deploy and configure OpenStack on the other physical servers.
 Once installed, the system may be used to run test automations or it may be used to generate test traffic intended to measure the performance of a VNF operating within the *Pod*.
-To support these operations, the bare-metal server provided for the Jump / Test Host shall meet the same hardware requirements as compute / controller, as outline below.
+To support these operations, the physical server provided for the Jump / Test Host shall meet the same hardware requirements as compute / controller, as outline below.
 In this context, the system may be considered as a miscellaneous use  or general purpose system.

 <a name="4.2.1"></a>
-### 4.2.1 Bare-metal Server Requirements
+### 4.2.1 Physical Server Requirements
 Each server shall meet the following minimum specifications:

 - **CPU**